 - Develop a profitable business model

 - Map out your plan of action (an operating blueprint, if you will)

 - Prepare your financial projections

 - Persuade your audience – investors and customers

 You need all three.

-All three legs—business plan, attorney and accountant—are indispensible if you want to launch your business from a solid foundation.
-Although these professional services don’t come free, they’ll save you money in the long run and help you sleep better at night.
+All three legs—lawyer • accountant • business plan—are indispensable if you want to launch your startup from a solid foundation.
+Even though these professional services don’t come free, I guarantee they will save you money in the long run and help you sleep better at night.

-Want more practical advice for your business?
-Click here.
+Want practical advice for your business?
+Click here for more info.